Bristol Bay: World War Two

-On July 7, Alaskans witnessed conflict as Japanese fishing vessels entered the waters of Bristol Bay with 10,000-ton fishing trawlers to harvest salmon.
+On July 7, 1937, A plane chartered by the Alaska Fishermen's Union confirmed that large Japanese fishing vessels had entered the waters of Bristol Bay with four large fishing trawlers to harvest salmon.
+The ships, led by the Taiyo Maru, were spotted 28 mi off shore, outside of the 3 mi territorial waters limit.
+Pilot Jack Elliott dived out of cloud covert to with 50 ft of boats, and affidavits and photographs were sent to the U.S. Department of State.
+There was no direct confrontation between the U.S. and Japanese fishers, and the four vessels left Bristol Bay on July 21.

 At that time, the Fisheries Bureau prohibited the use of motorized vessels, fish traps, and purse seines in Alaska.
 This was to ensure a 50% escapement of the spawning salmon, to guarantee their sustainability.

 The Japanese fleet was composed of diesel-powered steel vessels.
 The Japanese had a technological advantage over the American fisherman and dominated the bay that summer.

 In 1938, the United States agreed with Japan that the Japanese would refrain from fishing in Alaskan waters.
 This agreement was honored until Japan and the United States entered World War 2.
 In the 1950s, Japan was strengthening its fishing presence in the Pacific; the US, Canada, and Japan passed the North Pacific Fisheries Treaty.
 This treaty managed the resources of the region jointly to preserve the future generations of fish.
 This agreement is the model for international fisheries regulations today.

 Industry

-Bristol Bay is home to the world's most abundant sockeye salmon fishery as well as strong runs of chum salmon, silver salmon, and king salmon, each occurring seasonally.
-Kings are usually the first to run up the river followed by reds and chums.
-Silvers and Pinks are the last to run up the river.
+Bristol Bay is home to the world's most abundant Sockeye (red) salmon fishery as well as strong runs of Chum (dog) salmon, Coho (silver) salmon, Chinook (king) salmon, and Pink (humpy) salmon, each occurring seasonally.
+Chinook return to their freshwater spawning grounds earliest in the summer, followed by Sockeye and Chum.
+Coho and Pink salmon swim to their spawning grounds last, later in the summer.
+Fishing activity peaks for specific species during times of the highest concentration of salmon moving from the saltwater Pacific Ocean to the brackish Bristol Bay, then finally to their freshwater natal spawning streams at the headwaters of the many lakes and rivers in the Bristol Bay watershed.

-On an international scale, sockeye salmon are a relatively rare creature.
-Like other wild salmon species, sockeye harvests fluctuate but comprise 4 to 7 percent of global salmon production and 13 to 20 percent of native salmon harvests.
-Between 2011 and 2014, sockeye accounted for 5 percent of the world's salmon harvest by volume and 15 percent of the world's wild salmon harvest.
+On an international scale, Sockeye salmon are a relatively rare creature.
+Like other wild salmon species, Sockeye harvests fluctuate but comprise 4 to 7 percent of global salmon production and 13 to 20 percent of wild salmon harvests.
+Between 2011 and 2014, Sockeye salmon accounted for 5 percent of the world's salmon harvest by volume and 15 percent of the world's wild salmon harvest.